Does your social media strategy look and feel something like this:

-Want to do your own reasearch?
+Want to do your own research?
 This article will give you step-by-step instructions for researching your ideal client.

 2. Use Core Themes to Clarify and Streamline Content Creation

-Once your research is done, you’ll start to see strong themes emerge.
+Once your research is done, you’ll likely see strong themes emerge.

 Going back to the photographer example above, we found that his ideal clients wanted a photographer who could make creative suggestions about location possibilities and posing without being cliched or cheesy.

 - They wanted someone who could help them look great in front of the camera and document their love for each other.

 - They wanted help expressing themselves in natural ways in front of the camera (which can be both awkward and unnatural feeling).

 - They also wanted to capture all of the thoughtful details they painstakingly curated to wow their guests.